 Forex broker fees have two main components.
-The first is similar to an exchange rate known as a ‘spread’ which is the difference between the buy and sell rate of a currency pair.
-Most forex brokers offer a market-market trading account that has no commissions but high spreads and those closer to an ECN/STP broker accounts.
-Such accounts that mimic an ECN broker environment with no dealing desk allowing for the lowest spreads but the additional charge of a set commission.
+The first is similar to an exchange rate known as a ‘spread’ which is the difference between the buy and sell (bid/ask) rate of a currency pair.
+Most forex brokers offer a market-market trading account that has no commissions but high spreads and those closer to an ECN/STP broker account.
+Such accounts that mimic an ECN broker environment with no dealing desk allow for the lowest spreads but charge an additional fee of a set commission.
 Below compares the spreads on these accounts.

-Trading forex is just one of the markets IC Markets offers.
-IC Markets is one of the few online brokers to offer Bonds CFDs trading.
+Foreign exchange is just one of the markets IC Markets offers access to.
+IC Markets is one of the few online brokers to offer Bond CFD trading.
 These movements are based on market sentiment and interest rate speculation.
-As interest rates movement are historically small IC Markets offers 200:1 leverage on Bonds CFDs trading.
-Two newer markets include cryptocurrency Bitcoin to Ripple and futures markets across energy, metals to agriculture.
+As interest rates movements are historically small, IC Markets offers 200:1 leverage on Bonds CFD trading (FSA entity).
+Two newer markets include cryptocurrency that offers Bitcoin to Ripple, as well as Futures markets across energy, metals and agriculture.
 Other core markets are shown below, including Indices, Commodities and Stocks.
 Hedging is allowed across these markets.

-All three popular forex platforms are offered by IC Markets:
+All three popular forex trading platforms are offered by IC Markets:

 MT5 is a platform suited for those looking for more than currency trading including: